-At times, while browsing with your Internet Explorer web browser on a Windows computer, you may not be able to open a web page.
-IE may instead display a message There is a problem with this website’s security certificate and suggest possible actions for you to take.
+At times, while browsing on a Windows computer, you may not be able to open a web page.
+Windows may instead display a message There is a problem with this website’s security certificate and suggest possible actions for you to take.

-This error can be cause by the SSL certificate of the website – maybe it was not issued by a trusted Certification Authority on the client side.
+This error can be caused by the SSL certificate of the website – maybe it was not issued by a trusted Certification Authority on the client-side.
 It could even be an attempt to fool you or intercept data you send to the server.
 Or maybe the certificate has expired.

 The possible actions you can take are:

 - You can click on Continue to this website (not recommended) – which is what most of us do anyway!